Thorson Tickled Pink With Friday Victory at the Chili Bowl

 “I passed (Bernal) up top, so the only way I really knew to go was to rip the top.
 I figured if he got in there, I could at least cross him over.
 The car was on rails.”

 Windom led the opening circuit of the 30-lap main event with Ricky Stenhouse driving around Tucker Klaasmeyer for second.
-Following a caution for Josh Most slowing Windom pulled away briefly until missing his line on lap six giving Stenhouse the lead.
+Following a caution for Josh Most slowing, Windom pulled away briefly until missing his line on lap six giving Stenhouse the lead.

 Stenhouse continued to lead as Thorson drove up to second position and started putting pressure on Stenhouse for the top position after a caution for Steven Drevicki and Chris Andrews, but Stenhouse held on to the top spot.